revature-curriculum/javalin-recap-2-javalin/README.md

 ---
 ### Steps
-1. In src -> main -> resources -> public -> index.html, create a dialog element with buttons and an image element.
+1. In src -> main -> resources -> public -> index.html, create a dialog element.
+2. Add a button to open the dialog.
+3. Add a button in the dialog tag that closes the dialog.
+4. Add an image inside the dialog tag.

 ---
 ### Sample Output

-A page with at least a description, image, button and dialog.
+A page with at least a description, image, two buttons and dialog.

 ---